 Training sessions are held either in local villages or on our farms - either out in the open, in our covered pavilion in Sarambei or in our training rooms in Rongai.

-The project is entitled Climate Smart Research and Innovation for Livestock Development in Kenya with a focus on Dairying. and its aim aligns closely with our own dairy program: To develop and demonstrate new improved systems of forage-based dairy farming which are resilient to climate change.
+Since 2019 we have taken part in a large collaborative project entitled Climate Smart Research and Innovation for Livestock Development in Kenya with a focus on Dairying and its aim aligns closely with our own dairy program: to increase milk production & profitability by developing a breeding program & improved fodder-based diet and ensuring a spread of knowledge throughout the farming community.

 Our farm is used to showcase best practices and trial new initiatives in the following areas: